FAQs: Quality Assurance

 Find the information you need in the Practice Assessment Guide.
-The College also hosts teleconferences to explain the process and answer questions.
+CNO also hosts teleconferences in February to explain the Practice Assessment process and answer questions.

 As an NP, what do I have to do for Practice Assessment?

 All NPs must submit a Learning Plan and write three objective tests.
-Some NPs will be selected for a clinical assessment.
+Some NPs will be selected for a clinical assessment (Practice Simulation assessment).

 What does the Practice Simulation assessment involve?

-What will happen if I am unsatisfactory in Practice Assessment?
+What happens if I do not do well in Practice Assessment?